undisciplined-ai/FINAN6520/kg_pipeline/README.md

 ## Overview

-This pipeline transforms **PDFs or audio files** (M4B audiobooks) into structured knowledge graphs containing 5 node types (Persona, Value, Drive, ReasoningPattern, LinguisticStyle) and 7 relationship types, then assembles them into actionable persona prompts.
+This pipeline transforms **PDFs or audio files** (M4B audiobooks) into structured knowledge graphs containing 5 node types (CharacterTrait, Value, Drive, ReasoningPattern, LinguisticStyle) and 4 relationship types designed for downstream RAG consumers.

 For audio files, the pipeline first transcribes them using OpenAI Whisper API with parallel processing, then extracts knowledge graphs from the transcripts.